Unboxed-Software/solana-course/content/solana-nft.md

     }
     ```

- - `storage` indicates the storage type to upload images and metadata.
-This field specifies the service provider that stores the off-chain component of our NFT's data.
-For this lesson we will use Arweave.
+ - `storage` - specifies the service provider for storing the off-chain component of our NFT's data.
+For this lesson we'll set the value to `arweave`.
 Arweave is a decentralized storage network that stores data permanently.
-Note that Arweave files are only stored for seven days on devnet.
-If you would like to use Arweave to store your NFT data on mainnet, set the `storage` field to `arweave-sol` instead of `arweave`.
+Note that Arweave files are only stored for seven days on Devnet.
+If you would like to use Arweave to store your NFT data on Mainnet, set the `storage` field to `arweave-sol` instead of `arweave`.
 You can the review list of supported storage types [here](https://docs.metaplex.com/candy-machine-v2/configuration).

- - `noRetainAuthority` indicates whether the Candy Machine authority has the update authority for each mint or if it is transferred to the minter.
+ - `noRetainAuthority` - indicates whether the Candy Machine authority has the update authority for each mint or if it is transferred to the minter.
 This should be kept as `false` for the vast majority of cases.
 Setting `noRetainAuthority` to `true` would allow the minter of the NFT to change the metadata.

- - `noMutable` indicates whether the NFTs' metadata is mutable or not after minting.
-If set to false, the metadata can later be updated.
-If set to true, the metadata cannot be updated later and the setting cannot be reset to false.
+ - `noMutable` - indicates whether or not the NFT's metadata is mutable after minting.
+If set to `false`, the metadata can later be updated.
+If set to `true`, the metadata cannot be updated later and the setting cannot be reset to `false`.

 You can read more about Candy Machine configurations [here](https://docs.metaplex.com/candy-machine-v2/configuration).

 ### Upload a candy machine

 Once the assets for a collection and the candy machine configuration file are prepared, the next step is to create the candy machine.
 This is done using the `upload` command from the Candy Machine CLI.
 The `upload` command does two things:

 1. Uploads the asset files to the specified storage type and creates a `.cache` file
 2. Creates an on-chain account referred to as a Candy Machine that temporarily stores the links to the uploaded collection and correspond to the `.cache` file.
 The on-chain Candy Machine account is then used to distribute the collection once minting goes live.